 What was the first Poodle cross?
 Well, we have had a deep research and found some mixed claims.
 According to the first claim, the first Doodle was a Cockapoo that was bred in the 1940s in the US when Poodle and Cocker Spaniel were crossed.
 The second and the most popular claim says that the first Doodle was a Goldendoodle (Golden Retriever cross) that was bred by Monica Dickens in 1969.
 While petmd says that Labradoodle (Labrador Retriever cross) was the first Doodle that was bred in the 1980s.

-Yes, totally unpredicted.
-For example, a tiny Poodle is being crossed with a large-sized Bernese Mountain Dog, and the puppies will have different sizes and traits.
+Yes, they may be totally unpredictable.
+For example, a tiny Poodle is being crossed with a large-sized Bernese Mountain Dog, and the puppies may have different sizes and traits.
 You never know what your puppies gonna inherit from which parent.
-Poodles have a low-shedding coat but what if the Doodle puppy inherits coat from the other parent which has a high-shedding coat.
+Poodles have a low-shedding coat but what if the Doodle puppy inherits a coat from the other parent which has a high-shedding coat?
 Mixed breeds are always hard to predict and the results may be quite surprising.
 They may be predictable after several successful breedings by expert breeders.

-Apart from the fact that many breeders are doing wonderful in developing some healthy breeds but these dogs are not recognized by major kennel clubs such as AKC, CKC, and UKC.
+Apart from the fact that many breeders are doing wonderfully in developing some healthy breeds, these dogs are not recognized by major kennel clubs such as AKC, CKC, and UKC.

-Doodle dogs have various generations that are termed as F1, F1b, F2, F2b, and others.
+Doodle dogs have various generations that are termed F1, F1b, F2, F2b, and others.
 It’s big science.
-F1 is the first-generation cross between Poodle and other breeds with a 50-50 ratio.
+F1 is the first-generation cross between a Poodle and another breed with a 50-50 ratio of both parents.
 F2 is the second-generation cross in which 2 similar Doodles are crossed, Goldendoodle + Goldendoodle for example.
 F1b and F2b or backcrosses with a 75-25 ratio.